Fear, Anxiety, Aggression

 prioritize obedience, regardless of how your dog is feeling

-will try anything you saw online that seems to work instantly, including aversives
+will try anything you that seems to work instantly, including prong or shock collars, spray bottles …

 don’t have the time or patience to help your dog learn the skills they need